giovanivrech/fluent-interface-and-builder/README.md

 Training and improve my abilities about Design Patterns.

-## What i expect learn with this projetct?
+## What i expect learn/improve with this projetct?
   - Jest;
   - Fluent Interface;
   - Builder;